eslint/eslint/docs/src/use/configure/migration-guide.md

 ## Start Using `eslint.config.js`

-As of ESLint v9.0.0, the `eslint.config.js` file format is the default configuration file format.
-If you are using ESLint v9.0.0 or later, you can start using the `eslint.config.js` file format without any additional configuration.
+Starting with ESLint v9.0.0, the `eslint.config.js` file format will be the default configuration file format.
+Once ESLint v9.0.0 is released, you can start using the `eslint.config.js` file format without any additional configuration.

 To use `eslint.config.js` with ESLint v8, place a `eslint.config.js` file in the root of your project **or** set an `ESLINT_USE_FLAT_CONFIG` environment variable to `true`.